-Dr. Frank Campanile developed his own exclusive tummy tuck technique, C.L.A.S.S.
+Dr. Francesco Campanile developed his own exclusive tummy tuck technique, C.L.A.S.S.
 (Combined Lipo-Abdominoplasty Sculpting & Shaping), which incorporates American, Italian and Brazilian techniques and is inspired by the many advantages of the drain-free tummy tuck.

 Dr. Campanile is a board-certified plastic surgeon who specializes in tummy tuck surgery.
 As a leader in the industry, he prides himself on his unique surgical techniques that have earned him a reputation as one of Denver’s top abdominoplasty surgeons.

 The method and approach refined in Dr. Campanile’s C.L.A.S.S. technique maximize the popular combination of liposuction and abdominoplasty, or lipoabdominoplasty.
 Because many men and women who get tummy tucks have some amount of excess fat stored in the abdomen, the two procedures go hand-in-hand.

 The C.L.A.S.S. tummy tuck takes lipoabdominoplasty a step further, incorporating a special layered suturing technique that minimizes stress on the incision site, allows for a better tummy tuck scar and completely contours the abdomen.
 The C.L.A.S.S. technique also virtually eliminates the risk of the patient developing seroma and allows for a quicker, easier recovery without the need for post-surgical drains.